jjsilvera/jjsilvera.github.io/index.md

 ---
 [Clustering API Madrid](https://nbviewer.org/github/jjsilvera/data-science-portfolio/blob/main/Project_Madrid_cafeteria_cluster.ipynb)

-<p>Analyze Madrid's Districts for opening a cafeteria based on COVID cases from 2021, using KMeans, Folium maps and the Foursquare API.</p>
+<p>Analyze Madrid's Districts for opening a cafeteria based on the lowest number of COVID contagions of all Districts in 2021, using KMeans, Folium maps and the Foursquare API.</p>
 <img src="images/Cluster_Madrid.JPG?raw=truee"/>

 ---